-Under PERA, the Board has the discretion to appoint fact finders to attempt to settle bargaining impasses if it feels it would be beneficial.
-Although the language of the statute refers to "panels", in almost all cases the Board appoints a single fact finder.
+Under PERA, the Board has the discretion to appoint fact finders to attempt to settle bargaining impasses under certain circumstances.
 Once appointed, the fact finder holds hearings and must issue a report within 40 days containing findings of fact and recommendations.
 The parties then have 10 days either to accept or reject the report.
 If either party rejects the report, it is published and the parties must reconsider for 10 days to accept or reject it.
 If either party again rejects the report, the process is concluded without resolution.
 If both parties accept the report, the bargaining impasse is resolved and the report is incorporated into a bargaining agreement.

-Under Act 88, the authority for making fact-finding appointments in cases involving school employees transferred from PERA.
-Unlike PERA, Act 88 provides for mandatory appointment of fact finders in certain circumstances based on timeframes contained in the act, as well as discretionary appointments.
+Under Act 88, the Board also has the discretion to appoint fact finders for bargaining impasses involving school employees and employers.
+Unlike PERA, Act 88 provides for mandatory appointment of fact finders in certain circumstances in addition to discretionary appointments.